pchiorean/Indentz/docs/README.md

 #### **`FitToPage...`** / **`FitToSpread...`**
 These scripts reframe the selected objects to the page/spread or their margins/bleed by reducing the edges of objects or clipping frames that cross the target and extending ones that touch it or are very close (in a 1% snap zone).

-Rectangular frames and orthogonal lines are directly resized; rotated objects, ovals, groups, etc. are inserted into a clipping frame that is resized.
+Rectangular frames and orthogonal lines are simply resized; rotated objects, ovals, groups, etc. are inserted into a clipping frame that is resized.

 **`FitTo...Forced`** bluntly reframes an object to the target.